Procter & Gamble

 Problem 2

-How might we assist patients be better about taking dentist-recommended actions post appointment?
+How might we assist patients in being better about taking dentist-recommended actions post appointment?

-Unclear instructions given, patients unsure about specific actions to take afterwards.
+Unclear instructions are given, leading to patients being unsure about specific actions to take after.

-Reliance on remembering spoken instructions is hard, patients forget details.
+Reliance on remembering spoken instructions is hard, smaller details are easily forgotten.

 Exploring Notes for Dentists and Patients